kenmccann/advanced-tier-offering/README.md

 Since the scanned image is marked as compliant aginst the **Default** image assurance policy, we can take a closer look into what vulnerabilities the container image has  within it and how that relates to files and packages.
 This can be done using the Vulnerabilities tab.

-Aquasec will show all the vulnerabilities  within that image
+Aquasec will show all the vulnerabilities  within that image by showing the associated packages and files that they belong to.

+Clicking on it will provide info to the customer about that vulnerability

 ### How the "Example" Image Assurance Policy effects the compliance of scan results